 The majority of the acrylamide/acrylate copolymers reviewed in this report are reported to function as binders, film formers, and hair fixatives.
-According to manufacturers, Acrylamide/Ammonium Acrylate Copolymer, AMP-Acrylates/C1-18 Alkyl Acrylate/C1-8 Alkyl Acrylamide Copolymer, AMP-Acrylates/C1-18 Alkyl Acrylate/C1-8 Alkyl Acrylamide/ Hydroxyethylacrylate Copolymer, and Dimethyl Acrylamide/Hydroxyethyl Acrylate/Methoxyethyl Acrylate Copolymer are reported to contain less than 3000 ppm residual monomers.
+According to manufacturers, the acrylamide monomer concentration for Acrylamide/Ammonium Acrylate Copolymer, AMP-Acrylates/C1-18 Alkyl Acrylate/C1-8 Alkyl Acrylamide Copolymer, AMP-Acrylates/C1-18

+Alkyl Acrylate/C1-8 Alkyl Acrylamide/ Hydroxyethylacrylate Copolymer, and Dimethyl Acrylamide/Hydroxyethyl Acrylate/Methoxyethyl Acrylate Copolymer was either less than 2% or undetectable.

-Based on 2021 FDA VCRP and data, Acrylates/Octylacrylamide Copolymer is reported to be used in 160 formulations.
+Based on 2022 FDA VCRP and data, Acrylates/Octylacrylamide Copolymer is reported to be used in 117 formulations.
 All other in-use formulations are reported to be used in 14 formulations or less.
 The results of the concentration of use survey conducted by the Council indicate that Acrylates/t-Butylacrylamide Copolymer, Acrylates/Octylacrylamide Copolymer, and Dimethyl Acrylamide/Hydroxyethyl Acrylate/Methoxyethyl Acrylate Copolymer are used at up to 7% in leave-on formulations (i.e., aerosol hair sprays, mascaras, and tonics, dressings, and other hair grooming aids, respectively).
-According to the European Commission, several of the ingredients reviewed in this report are linked to entries for substances that may be used in cosmetics under certain restrictions.
-In addition, Acrylate/Acrylamide Copolymer and Acrylamide/ Sodium Acrylate Copolymer are used as indirect, direct, and secondary food additives.